 CHOOSE YOUR PLAYER: Make sure to use potatoes similar in size so that they cook evenly.
 It’s best to leave the skin on to help preserve the starch as this gives them their moreish texture; skins can be peeled off after boiling (crisp them up in the oven with a glug of oil and seasoning for a glorious snack).

-BOIL: Scrub your spuds, place them in a large pot and cover them with cold water.
+BOIL: Scrub your spuds, place them in a large pot, and cover them with cold water.
 Bring to a boil over high heat and cook until you can easily pierce the potatoes with a fork or sharp knife.
 Think of it like a ripe pear: firm & tender but not falling apart.
-Medium to large potatoes will take about 20-25 mins to cook, while baby potatoes can be ready in 12 mins.
+Medium to large potatoes will take about 20-25 mins to cook, while baby potatoes can be ready in 12 minutes.
 Tip: Chop large potatoes into smaller chunks of similar sizes to save some time.

 COOL: For the best texture, let whole potatoes cool for at least 15 minutes before peeling (optional) and slicing – an ice water bath can help speed up this process.